JohnSwiftC/JohnSwiftC.github.io/_posts/2024-12-26-usingwindowsapi.markdown

 Functions like `DuplicateTokenEx` can then be used to create new *primary* tokens for a process.
 There exist other API methods to set the thread and process tokens, and tokens also have a vast amount of security configuration options as well.
 If you are more interested, the Windows Docs are the best way to learn about tokens.

+There are also other useful Windows functions like `LogonUser`, which returns a token which can be used to impersonate the rights of a user on the machine.

 # Key Takeaways

 While it would be impossible to show the magnitude of the Windows API in a single article, this is definitely a good start.
 The best way to learn about about it, in my opinion, is to just build applications that use it!
 Go read the docs [here](https://learn.microsoft.com/en-us/windows/apps/).